Earn high everyday interest rates with the Scotia High Interest Savings Account

 Did you know?

 Students and young adults can also benefit from the Scotiabank Preferred Package for Students and Youth, a chequing account packed with perks designed to help support the transition from teen to student life.
-For qualifying account holders, this package has no monthly account fees, lets you earn Scene+ points with the Scene+TM Program2 and offers an additional 0.05% interest when linked with a MomentumPLUS Savings Account.3
+For qualifying account holders, this package has no monthly account fees and lets you earn Scene+ points with the Scene+TM Program.2

 The exact amount you choose to keep in your savings account will depend on what you can afford to save as well as your savings goals.
 However, it's recommended that all Canadians can benefit from having an emergency fund.